bioc/dStruct/README.md

-# dStruct: Method for identifying differential reactive regions from RNA structurome profiling data.
+# dStruct: method for identifying differential reactive regions from RNA structurome profiling data.

 dStruct is a statistical method for identifying regions that display altered reactivity patterns between two groups of samples.
 It can perform *de novo* discovery or identify regions from a list provided by the user.
 The latter case is called *guided discovery*. dStruct is compatible with a diverse range of structure profiling technologies, accounts for biological variation and controls the false discovery rate in a multiple testing context.

 ## Getting started

 To start with, download and install the latest versions of [R](https://cran.r-project.org/) and [RStudio](https://www.rstudio.com/products/rstudio/).

+**To install via Bioconductor, please visit [https://bioconductor.org/packages/devel/bioc/html/dStruct.html](https://bioconductor.org/packages/devel/bioc/html/dStruct.html)**

 dStruct can be installed directly from source.
 First, install `devtools` by executing the following in RStudio.